eraofchaos/eraofchaos.github.io/units/Leprechaun.md

 ---
 title: "Leprechaun"
 permalink: /units/Leprechaun/
 excerpt: "Era of Chaos Units.
 Units.
-Era of Chaos Clad in their jade green coats, the Leprechauns were once children of the forest living free and without worries under the World Tree's protection.
-However, the sounds of Erathia's war horns have awoken their courage to protect the World Tree."
+Era of Chaos With the help of Magic Charms that provide a mysterious shield, Leprechauns who respond to the summons use the Monolith of the World Tree to travel to the cruel and murderous battlefield, where they become the strongest shield of the Nature!"
 unitID: 909
-last_modified_at: 2021-03-01
+last_modified_at: 2021-03-02
 locale: en
 ref: "Leprechaun"
 toc: true
 ---
 ## General information
- **Description:** Clad in their jade green coats, the Leprechauns were once children of the forest living free and without worries under the World Tree's protection.
-However, the sounds of Erathia's war horns have awoken their courage to protect the World Tree.
+ **Description:** With the help of Magic Charms that provide a mysterious shield, Leprechauns who respond to the summons use the Monolith of the World Tree to travel to the cruel and murderous battlefield, where they become the strongest shield of the Nature!

  **Class:** [Defense](/units/Unit Class Defense/)